klakshman318/ai-automation-war/README.md

 # AI Automation War - Interactive Visualizations

-## 🎯 Article: The Great AI Automation War
+## The Great AI Automation War: How Silicon Valley Is Fighting Back Against the Machines
 [Read the full article with interactive visualizations](./ARTICLE.md)

 ## 🚀 Live Demos